zain-elabedeen/arch-agent/README.md

 # ArchAgent

-ArchAgent is an infrastructure architecture intelligence system.
-It turns structured runtime data and service topology into architecture smells, ranked recommendations, risk critiques, execution plans, and an explanation report.
+ArchAgent is an cloud infrastructure intelligence system.
+It turns runtime data and service topology into architecture smells, ranked recommendations, risk critiques, execution plans

 ## What It Is